cbehan/pycftboot/README.md

         python
         import symengine

 Assuming that all of this works, `python tutorial.py` will enter a tutorial with four examples.
-There are three changes that you might want to make to `bootstrap.py`.
+There are two changes that you might want to make to `bootstrap.py`.
 One is changing `python2` to `python` in the first line, for systems that don't append a specific number.
-Another is setting the path of SDPB by searching for `/usr/bin/sdpb` and updating this.
-Finally, if the sympy package you installed does not have mpmath as a separate module, change `import mpmath` to `import sympy.mpmath as mpmath`.
+The other is setting the path of SDPB and related executables by searching for `/usr/bin/sdpb` and updating this.
 Have fun constraining CFTs and convincing cluster maintainers to install fairly new software!

 ## Attribution
 If PyCFTBoot is helpful in one of your publications, please cite: